mscheltienne/meg-tests/doc/index.rst

 Booking the MEG
 ---------------

-The MEG can be booked on `Campus Biotech Calpendo <calpendo_>`_ with the account used for all FCBG facilities equipment.
+The MEG can be booked on `Campus Biotech Calpendo <calpendo_>`_ through the researcher individual account used for all FCBG facilities equipment.
 Only approved projects can book the MEG.
 Please contact the facility team if you need access to Calpendo.